 Thus, the last war for which active duty is qualifying for veterans' preference is World War II.
 The inclusive dates for World War II service are December 7, 1941, through April 28, 1952.

-Noncombat eperations that are not qualifying Operations That Are Not Qualifying for veterans' preference Veterans' Preference:
+Noncombat operations that are not qualifying Operations That Are Not Qualifying for Vveterans' Ppreference:

 Many medals are awarded for noncombat operations.
 These medals are not a basis for preference and include the following: